 Cacti is available for Windows and Linux.
 Cacti can be installed on a variety of Linux distributions including; Gentoo, Debian, Redhat/Centos, Fedora, and SUSE.
 However, you also need MySQL, PHP, RRDTool, net-snmp, Apce, and IIS in order to operate it.
 If you’d like to download Cacti you can do so for free.

-After examining all the tools on this list we have to give the nod to SolarWinds Network Performance Monitor and Paessler PRTG Network Monitor.
-Both of these solutions are scalable and suitable for SMEs and larger companies alike.
+After examining all the tools on this list we have to give the nod to SolarWinds Network Performance Monitor, Atera, and Paessler PRTG Network Monitor.
+These solutions are scalable and suitable for SMEs and larger companies alike.
 SolarWinds Network Performance Monitor has an excellent autodiscovery feature and delivers a user experience that allows you to see what is needed.